 Quoting St. Ambrose, Father Gabriel points out that circumcision represents purification from sins and that we too, can “become new creatures, purified in the Blood of Christ, vivified and nourished by His grace, so that it may no longer be we who live, but Christ Who lives in us.
 A new year!
 A new life!
 The new year which begins today will acquire value only if lived in this light.”

-Today is, “An invitation to us to be docile to God’s will, whatever it may be. … Let us be ready to accept, or rather to embrace with courage and readiness, everything that God wishes or permits, certain that in His holy will we shall find our peace and our sanctification.”
+Today, the first day of this new year of Our Lord, 2019, let us renew our consecration to the Sacred Heart of Jesus through the Immaculate Heart of Mary, who is suffering so greatly in the trials of His Bride, the Church.
+For today is, in Father Gabriel’s words, “an invitation to us to be docile to God’s will, whatever it may be. … Let us be ready to accept, or rather to embrace with courage and readiness, everything that God wishes or permits, certain that in His holy will we shall find our peace and our sanctification.”

 By His actions in submitting to the Circumcision, the divine Child Jesus shows us the humble, obedient, sacrificial heart that must be our model for action in this coming year.
-We note that the action we refer to is not the activism that is so prevalent today, even among faithful Catholics, but the action of total union with the will of the Sacred Heart of Jesus, through the Immaculate Heart of Mary.
+We note that the action we refer to is not the secular, humanistic activism that is so prevalent today, even among faithful Catholics, but the action which is the fruit of of total union with the will of the Sacred Heart of Jesus, through the Immaculate Heart of Mary.
 In other words, spiritual childhood, modeled on the Divine Infant Himself.

-Note: The above meditation is drawn from “Divine Intimacy” by Father Gabriel of St. Mary Magdalen, O.C.D. (www.tanbooks.com).
+Note: Portions of the above meditation are drawn from “Divine Intimacy” by Father Gabriel of St. Mary Magdalen, O.C.D. (www.tanbooks.com).

-† St. Joseph, chaste spouse of Our Lady, protect us, protect the Church!
+† St. Joseph, chaste spouse of Our Lady, protect our families, protect our priests.

 † Remember, pray the Rosary, and confound the devil!